 Craving for something on the outside reflects

 For many, a deep craving for “other” (a substance, behaviour or another person) is really about a deep longing to connect with oneself.
 Addictions or filling the void with something external may be a sign that your internal container is too small to hold the overflow of what is inside, and that you have “left yourself” as a way of coping…

 This may be especially true if your needs as a child were not validated or met by your primary caregivers, and you continue to seek something on the outside to make you feel better.
 Addictions may be a gentle reminder that it is time to begin the developmental task of giving to yourself what you seek externally, shifting from dependence on others and self-medicating to healthy relationships with others, depending on yourself and learning to self-soothe and self-regulate from within.

 Faith or spirituality can be a positive support for you in your recovery, and can be a source of comfort and strength.
 However, belief in a higher power or a particular religion is not necessary to learn self-regulation skills.
 You can learn to face your own pain and sit with your impulses from a more grounded, self-compassionate and contained place inside yourself with or without a faith system in place.

 The Refuge believes that healthy recovery involves safely addressing the underlying reasons for the addictions, such as healing the emotional and physical activation of trauma, core beliefs, chronic stress and relationship dynamics that are creating distress or exhaustion.
-The Refuge adheres to a harm reduction approach that ranges from a gradual reduction in the behaviour as you learn to self-regulate and heal, to full abstinence if necessary, as you build up your ability to find control and refuge within yourself.
+The Refuge takes a harm reduction approach that ranges from a gradual reduction in the behaviour as you learn to self-regulate and heal, to full abstinence if necessary and helpful, as you build up your ability to find control and refuge within yourself.